Time-periodic and stable patterns of a two-competing-species Keller-Segel chemotaxis model: effect of cellular growth: Introduction and preliminary results

-It is well known that (e.g. \cite{KiW,LN,WGY} the first two equations in (\ref{14}) correspond to the weak competition case of classical Lotka--Volterra system for which $(\bar u,\bar v)$ is globally asymptotically stable, then by) applying the comparison principle to the $w$--equation we can easily show that $(\bar u,\bar v, \bar w)$ is the global attractor of (\ref{14}) as follows. \begin{proposition} Let $\Omega\subset \mathbb R^N$, $N\geq1$ be a bounded domain with smooth boundary.
+It is well known that the first two equations in (\ref{14}) correspond to the weak competition case of classical Lotka--Volterra system for which $(\bar u,\bar v)$ is globally asymptotically stable, then by applying the comparison principle to the $w$--equation we can easily show that $(\bar u,\bar v, \bar w)$ is the global attractor thanks to the classical results in \cite{KiW,LN,WGY}.
+Therefore we have the following result. \begin{proposition} Let $\Omega\subset \mathbb R^N$, $N\geq1$ be a bounded domain with smooth boundary.
 Assume that all parameters in (\ref{14}) are positive.
-Then for any $(u_0,v_0,w_0)\in C^0(\Omega)\times C^0(\Omega)\times W^{1,p}(\Omega)$, $p>N$, (\ref{14}) has a unique positive classical solution $(u(x,t),v(x,t),w(x,t))$ which is uniformly bounded.
-Moreover $(\bar u,\bar v,\bar w)$ is a global attractor of (\ref{14}) such that $\lim_{t\rightarrow \infty} \Vert u(\cdot,t)-\bar u\Vert_{L^\infty}+\Vert v(\cdot,t)-\bar v\Vert_{L^\infty}+\Vert w(\cdot,t)-\bar w\Vert_{L^\infty}=0$. \end{proposition} Proposition \ref{proposition11} complements the results in \cite{TW} which requires $a_2<\frac{\mu_2}{\mu_1}<\frac{1}{a_1}$ when $\chi=\xi=0$.
-Proposition \ref{proposition11} also suggests that there is no Turing's instability or the so--called diffusion driven instability, in which the uniform equilibrium is stable for the ODE system but becomes unstable as a solution to the full reaction--diffusion system (\ref{11}), therefore chemotaxis is responsible for the existence of nonconstant positive solutions for (\ref{11}).
-We want to mention that positive steady states of chemotaxis systems with concentrating property are usually used to model the cellular aggregation phenomenon.
+Then for any $(u_0,v_0,w_0)\in C^0(\Omega)\times C^0(\Omega)\times W^{1,p}(\Omega)$, $p>N$, (\ref{14}) has a unique positive classical solution $(u(x,t),v(x,t),w(x,t))$ which is uniformly bounded in time.
+Moreover, $(\bar u,\bar v,\bar w)$ is a global attractor of (\ref{14}) such that $\lim_{t\rightarrow \infty} \Vert u(\cdot,t)-\bar u\Vert_{L^\infty}+\Vert v(\cdot,t)-\bar v\Vert_{L^\infty}+\Vert w(\cdot,t)-\bar w\Vert_{L^\infty}=0$. \end{proposition} Proposition \ref{proposition11} complements the results in \cite{TW} which requires $a_2<\frac{\mu_2}{\mu_1}<\frac{1}{a_1}$ when $\chi=\xi=0$.
+It also suggests that (\ref{14}) does not admit Turing's instability or the so--called diffusion driven instability in the sense that the uniform equilibrium, stable for the ODE system, becomes unstable as a solution to the full reaction--diffusion system (\ref{11}), therefore chemotaxis is responsible for the existence of nonconstant positive solutions for (\ref{11}).
+We want to mention that positive steady states of chemotaxis systems with concentrating property are usually adopted to model the cellular aggregation phenomenon.